I want to get rid of...

 Artificial grass

-If the artificial grass is in good condition, see if you can sell it online first.
+If the artificial grass is in good condition, see if somebody else would like it.

-If you are unable to sell it, bring your artificial grass to any of our household waste recycling centres for free.
+If you are unable to sell it, bring your artificial grass to any of our household waste recycling centres (HWRCs).

 -